sharadalt/rumby-app/README.md

 The columns can be sorted/reverse sorted by clicking on column header. (for this I referred and followed Rails cast on the web) The Sort methods are not done as concerns controller.

-First I used, will_paginate gem, then I commented and have put some methods in the concise directory.
+First I used, will_paginate gem, then I commented and have put some methods in the concerns directory.
 (I referred and followed a blog on the web) So by default the number of rows are 15.
 That can be changed by changing the params.